RenatoFarruggio/qrCodeReaderWriter/README.md

 ## Execution
 Sequence of control will be as follows:
-* We start logSync server as part of the logic behind UI:
+* We start logSync server as part of the logic behind the UI:
 ```java
    startLogSync(rd_callback, wr_callback);
 ```
-Control is then handed over to python application (logSync).
+Control is then handed over to the python application (logSync).
 * logSync calls callback to receive or to send.
 * logSync retains control until sync is completed.